-In fact, while the primary symptom of GERD is heartburn, symptoms such as postnasal drip, chronic throat clearing, chronic cough, sore throat, hoarseness, lump-in-the-throat sensation, and difficulty swallowing are far more common in LPR.
+In fact, while the primary symptom of GERD is heartburn, other symptoms are more common in LPR: shortness of breath, postnasal drip, chronic throat clearing, chronic cough, sore throat, hoarseness, lump-in-the-throat sensation, and difficulty swallowing.

 The misconception among patients and physicians that acid reflux is heartburn has had colossal negative health consequences, missing the reflux diagnosis for many.

 We examined the intake data from a large number of my patients with reflux and were surprised to find that only 17% ever had heartburn, and it was the chief complaint of only 7%.
 The data also suggested that most LPR patients had an average of six of these symptoms.

 Below is a list of acid reflux symptoms, including both GERD and LPR breathing problems.
 This long list highlights that reflux has a much wider range of symptoms than most patients and doctors believe.
 It is crucial to know that reflux is possible (and common) even in the absence of heartburn.

 Dental and gum disease

 Shortness of breath